oracle-livelabs/multicloud/azure/adb-azure-provision/introduction/introduction.md

 * Deploy a Virtual Machine (VM) to access the Database actions

 ### Prerequisites
-- Access to Microsoft Azure cloud, OCI tenancy, and `Oracle Database@Azure`.
+- Access to Microsoft Azure portal, OCI tenancy, OCI console, and `Oracle Database@Azure`.
 - An existing Azure subscription.
 Your Azure subscription must be onboarded and linked to an Oracle Cloud Infrastructure (OCI) tenancy.
 - An Oracle Cloud Infrastructure (OCI) account with permissions to view and manage Autonomous AI Database resources within the OCI console.